tarsil/.github/CODE_OF_CONDUCT.md

 We share the same principles and values as them and this is a reference to the same Code of Conduct.

-We thank Encode for the elaborate and thorough Code of Conduct as this reflects the same values as Dymmond.
+We thank Encode for the elaborate and thorough Code of Conduct as this reflects the same values as tarsil.